Uttam's Family Trip Across Five Cities in Rajasthan With Thrillophilia

 The Desert Was Where the Trip Turned

-Jaisalmer Fort, the havelis, Patwon Ki Haveli, and Nathmal Ki Haveli all held the group's attention through the day.
-But the part of the trip that Uttam kept returning to afterward was the night spent out on the dunes.
+Although Jaisalmer Fort, the havelis, Patwon Ki Haveli, and Nathmal Ki Haveli all held the group's attention through the day.
+But there was a particular part that Uttam just couldn't get out of his head long after the trip ended.

 Bikaner Was the Quiet Close